-Commonness: around buildings and fences, mostly on the southern and eastern UK coast, as well as Surrey
+- Commonness: around buildings and fences, mostly on the southern and eastern UK coast, as well as Surrey

-Bite Symptoms: Radiating pain, swelling; No long-term effects
+- Bite Symptoms: Radiating pain, swelling; No long-term effects.

 Admittedly, the tube web spider looks pretty scary.
-With bright green fangs, long legs, and with a body regularly the size of a one pound coin, tube web spiders are intimidating.
+With bright green fangs, long legs, and with a body regularly the size of a one-pound coin, tube web spiders are intimidating.
 They rarely bite so generally aren’t considered a threat to humans.

 - Commonness: Holes, crevices and tree barks; Bristol, Dover, Cornwall, Sheffield, Gloucester, Southampton, others.

-Bite Symptoms: Severe pain lasting for hours
+- Bite Symptoms: Severe pain lasting for hours

-This large and creepy spider is known for being one of the most common species in the UK, mostly England and Wales.
+Weaver spider is large and creepy spider is known for being one of the most common species in the UK, mostly England and Wales.
 They are fairly recognisable with a brown colour and yellow marking on the belly area.
 You’d better not see this spider’s belly, though, as it’s more likely to bite than the other spiders on the list and it is painful.

-Commonness: Very common, both indoors and outdoors.
+- Commonness: Very common, both indoors and outdoors.

-Bite Symptoms: Swelling lasting up to 12 hours.
+- Bite Symptoms: Swelling lasting up to 12 hours.

 This spider is most often seen between June and October and you’re most likely to encounter it in the exact position as in the photo above.

 The reason is that after baby garden spiders are born they stick together by the hundreds, wrapped around in a thin web.
 If the web breaks, they ‘explode’ all over the place!
 Thankfully, their larger parents don’t do the same thing.

-Commonness: Widespread all over Britain in woodland, shrubs, gardens, as well as buildings in the autumn.
+- Commonness: Widespread all over Britain in woodland, shrubs, gardens, as well as buildings in the autumn.

-Bite symptoms: Swelling for up to 3 days
+- Bite symptoms: Swelling for up to 3 days.

 It’s only a tough exterior, though – the spider loves to hide and comes out only at night so you are not likely to face it.
 Nonetheless, it’s a true respectable pest control hero as its main meal course are woodlice.

-Commonness: warm places, under stones – close to woodlice
+- Commonness: warm places, under stones – close to woodlice

 - Bite symptoms: Pain has been compared to a bee sting; slight itching and redness

 These are not the only biting spiders in the realm, but they do count amongst the most common you’re likely to come across.
 Wasp spiders, walnut orb spiders, wolf spiders, mouse spiders, and many others are on the list as well.
 You can read here about UK spider bite reports.